raboof/akka.github.com/README.md

 ## Dependencies

 You'll need Jekyll installed.
+Please make sure that it is version 1.0.2 of Jekyll since that is what is used by GitHub.
 To get it, most people can install via RubyGems:

     gem install jekyll